All Episodes

 Okay.

-Various rules and regulations.
+Various rules and regulations promulgated.

 Might be pronouncing that wrong.

-Under the authority of chapter 44, Title 18 United States Code govern the manner in which FFL holders are permitted to sell firearms and ammunition.
+Under the authority of Chapter 44, Title 18, United States Code, govern the manner in which FFL holders are permitted to sell firearms and ammunition.

-The rules and regulations governing FFL holders require that a person seeking to purchase a firearm fill out a firearms transaction report ATF form 4473.
+The rules and regulations governing FFL holders require that a person seeking to purchase a firearm fill out a firearms transaction report, ATF Form 4473.

-Part of the form uh 4473 requires that the prospective purchasers certify that all his answers on the form are true and correct.
+Part of the form 4473 requires that the prospective purchasers certify that all his answers on the form are true and correct.

 Okay, guys, real quick.